#ContinuityOfGovernment, #WW3, #DeepState

 “America loves a winner.
 My running mate, Brock McGuinn, is the embodiment of a winner— the winningest quarterback in football history!
 He brings the spirit of a champion to the Brown House, for now, and to the White House after we rebuild it!”

 Brock McGuinn grinned.

 The POTUS held up Brock McGuinn’s fist and smiled and nodded.
 A Cheshire grin remained frozen into McGuinn’s face.
 His chin dimple was made especially prominent by the makeup team and lighting.
 The POTUS released Brock’s fist then gestured for him to take center stage.
 Buckminster, dressed in his military dress uniform, entered the frame and crouched down over a red white and blue football.
 Brock got behind him, placed his hands between Buckminster’s legs, under his crotch, and barked out the signals.
 “Red eighty-eight!
 Red eighty-eight!
 Ohio!
 Ohio!
 Hu-hut!”
-Brock took the snap, dropped back, planted his back foot, and threw a bullet pass that rifled just over the heads of the crowd, hitting a bespectacled Grey in the face some fifty yards away, dislodging his glasses upon impact.
+Brock took the snap, dropped back, planted his back foot, and fired a bullet pass that rifled just over the heads of the crowd, finally hitting a bespectacled Grey in the face some fifty yards away, dislodging his glasses upon impact.
 The crowd went bananas.
 Brock raised his hands to signify a touchdown.
 The crowd cheered even louder.
 Brock pumped his fist.
 The crowd started jumping up and down, some started to weep.
 A few wetted themselves in the excitement.
-Then the loudspeakers began the opening chords of the Saxon football team fight song and when concluded, the crowd broke off into a fevered chorus of “Don’t Stop Believin.”
+Then the loudspeakers began the opening chords of the Saxon football team fight song.
+When concluded, the crowd broke off into a fevered chorus of “Don’t Stop Believin’ by Journey.”